-Have you made cannabutter for your homemade edibles but found some water and white matter in your final product?
+Have you finally made cannabutter for your homemade edibles, only to find water and white particles in the final product?
 Have no fear; this is normal and totally OK.
-Learn more about what to do about it, how to prevent it in the first place, and get some delicious recipes to use afterward.
+Learn more about what to do about it, how to prevent it in the first place, and get some delicious cannabutter recipes to try afterward.

 Features

-- How to buy Bliss cannabutter & have it shipped directly to your door!
+• How to skip the hassle, buy Bliss Cannabutter, and have it shipped directly to your door!

 Why You Will Love This Guide